 MARVEL distinguished lectures

-When inviting high profile lecturers for MARVEL distinguished lectures, we make sure to regularly invite renowned female scientists, such as Prof. Giulia Galli (Univ.
+When inviting high profile lecturers for MARVEL distinguished lectures, we make sure to regularly invite renowned women scientists, such as Prof. Sharon Glotzer (University of Michigan, USA) in 2022, Prof. Ingrid Mertig (Martin Luther University Halle-Wittenberg, DE) and Prof. Kristin Persson (University of California Berkeley, USA) in 2021, Prof. Silvia Picozzi (Consiglio Nazionale delle Ricerche, Chieti, IT) in 2020, Prof. Giulia Galli (Univ.
 Chicago, USA, also chair of MARVEL Scientific Advisory Board) and Prof. Emily A. Carter (Princeton Univ., now Executive Vice Chancellor and Provost at UCLA, USA) in 2019, Prof. Sally Price (University College London, UK) in 2018, Prof. Yang Shao-Horn (Massachusetts Institute of Technology) and Prof. Annabella Selloni (Princeton University, USA) in 2017, Prof. Laura Gagliardi (University of Minnesota, USA) and Prof. Clare P. Grey (University of Cambridge, UK) in 2016.

 We put a lot of attention on women representation in educational or public events organized by MARVEL or in which MARVEL participates, e.g., asking that at least one of the three Ig Nobel recipients presenting each year at the Ig Nobel Award Tour Show is a woman, having women among the supervising students for the summer camp for high school students and at the MARVEL stand at EPFL open days.